WordPress/classic-editor/readme.txt

 The settings can be changed and default network-wide editor can be selected on the Network Settings screen.
 * When not network-activated each site administrator will be able to activate the plugin and choose options for their users.

+= Cannot find the "Switch to Classic Editor" link =

+It is in the main Block Editor menu, see this [screenshot](https://ps.w.org/classic-editor/assets/screenshot-7.png?rev=2023480).

 == Screenshots ==
 1. Admin settings on the Settings -> Writing screen.
 2. User settings on the Profile screen.
 Visible when the users are allowed to switch editors.